raycu03/sofware_test-3-con-DB/README.md

 Run project

-Asegúrese de que su servidor Sql esté funcionando.
+1. Make sure your Sql server is working.
-Open MySQL 8.0 command line client, enter your database password, and execute this command “create database docentes;”.
+2. Open MySQL 8.0 command line client, enter your database password, and execute this command “create database docentes;”.
-In the archive application.yml ubicated in sofware_test-3-con-DB/grails-app/conf, change user and password in the following code segment.
+3. In the archive application.yml ubicated in sofware_test-3-con-DB/grails-app/conf, change user and password in the following code segment.

 dataSource: